DANCING PANDAS

 In a city dominated by cars, this tree-lined pedestrian street is like a breath of fresh air.
 With no cars and lots of cute cafes, interesting shops and art, Toptani Street is perfect for a stroll and a coffee with plenty of people watching.

-Blloku is my favorite neighborhood of Tirana.
+Blloku is my favorite neighborhood of the capital city.
 It is full of cafes filled with pretty gardens, fancy restaurants (which are really inexpensive) and upscale bars.
 Blloku feels like central Europe at a fraction of the price.

 As background, about 40 years ago, Blloku was strictly restricted to the political elite of Albania.
 Ordinary people were barred from this area.
 When communism fell in 1991, Blloku began its transformation into a neighborhood for all – and that it is!

-Tirana's open air market filled with fresh fruit and vegetables and tons of color.
+Pazari i Ri – open air market filled with fresh fruit and vegetables and tons of color

-I have to say that I fell in love with Tirana.
+I have to say that I fell in love with this capital city.
 Such a livable cosmopolitan city filled with welcoming people very happy to share their nation’s capital.

 Durres